joshmanderson/regridder/README.md

 # API Reference

 Be sure to check out the [CSS Grid Layout Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) for various prop syntaxes – in general, camelCased component props should map to a dash-cased css property within that documentation (though not all component props have a css property equivalent).
-Also note that for all props, you may provide a single value, or an array of values – if you provide an array of values, each value will be used at appropriate responsive breakpoints.

 ### `Grid` props